masoudrayat/Students-Performance-Analysis/README.md

 Knit the `Student_Performance_Analysis.Rmd` file in RStudio to generate the report.
 This will execute all code chunks and produce results and visualizations.

-This setup ensures a structured approach to analyzing student performance, allowing for reproducibility and ease of understanding for future reference.